 Will I be interested in the story, and will my players have fun?

 The narrative is split into five main sections.
-First, the players arrive in the port city of Port Nyanzaru and must investigate the town.
+First the players arrive in the port city of Port Nyanzaru and must investigate the town.
 Then they head off into the jungles of Chult and explore the fantastic, often deadly environment.
 This is followed by checking out the Forbidden City of Omu.
-And finally, the adventurers undertake two pretty decent dungeon crawls, culminating in the murderous Tomb of the Nine Gods.
+Finally, the adventurers undertake two pretty decent dungeon crawls, culminating in the murderous Tomb of the Nine Gods.
 Each section requires a different approach from your players and each has its own stand out moments.

 How easy is it to DM with the material given?